pingcap/tispark/docs/dev-guide/contribute/commit_the_code_and_submit_a_pull_request.md

 ## Review

 Ask the reviewer to review your code.
-If there is a problem, you need to modify it and push it again.
-The reviewer will review it again until it is approved.
+If the reviewers leave some comments, you should resolve them by modifying the code or discuss with the reviewer.

 ## Merged